northeastern-rc-training/Intro-to-Explorer-OOD-2026/Intro_explorer_ood.md

 <img src="screenshot_files3.png" alt="drawing" width="400" class="center"/>

-Note: the files application is limited to transferes of 10 GB.
+> The files application is limited to transferes of 10 GB.
 If you have larger files use scp or for very large files/datasets we recommend you use [Globus](https://rc-docs.northeastern.edu/en/latest/datamanagement/globus.html#using-globus)

 And of course large datasets should be stored in `/projects` or for temporary storage `/scratch`